1104783/TraceHawk/README.md

 python ip_logger.py

-1. Enter your Ngrok authtoken when prompted.
+1. Enter your Ngrok authtoken when prompted. **(NOTE: You must create an account on ngrok and use your own API.
+IT IS FREE)**

 2. The tool will generate a public tracking link.